Summer Updates!

 I have read about and analyzed up close.
 I was practically hopping around in excitement every time I saw another artist

 I love.
 The photos in the album are from the Impressionist collection, which is my favorite art movement.
-I got to see works from Mary Cassatt, Vincent van Gogh, Édouard Manet, Claude Monet, and many more!
+I got to see works from Mary Cassatt, Vincent van Gogh, Édouard Manet, Claude Monet, Paul Cezanne, and many more!

 New goal: 1 blog post per month.... hopefully